RosarioBrancato/Movie4Me/README.md

 - Developed in Android Studio 4.0.1
 - The data is delivered by [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction)

-## REPO SETUP
+## Repository Setup
 1. Copy and rename config_template.properties to config.properties
 2. Copy and rename config_test_template.properties to config_test.properties
-3. Enter you TheMovieDb API key in both properites-files.
+3. Enter your The Movie DB API key in both properites-files.